Suppliers can inspire builders to think beyond ‘first cost’ to total cost (and even total value). Here's how

 Can suppliers of building industry products and materials be faulted for believing the only thing builders care about is bid price?
 With permits rising in some markets, flat in others, and down in a growing number, suppliers report increasing builder demands for material price reductions, or at least a strong resistance to any price increases.
 What’s a supplier to do other than engage in yet another fierce round of old-fashioned price competition?

-As I hinted in last month’s column, “Overcoming the Tyranny of Price Competition,” there is another way: a strategy that provides a package of products and services that inspires builders to think beyond “first cost” (as some describe it) to total cost and, even better, to total value.
+As I hinted in Part 1 of this series, there's another way: a strategy that provides a package of products and services that inspires builders to think beyond “first cost” (as some describe it) to total cost and, even better, to total value.
 I call it “Strategy Z.”

 It’s not easy, but that’s good news, as we’ll discuss later.
 The biggest obstacle to execution is most builders simply don’t know how to measure total cost and all its component factors, making it difficult for suppliers to sell on that basis.
 Ironically, many in the lower-to-middle realms of a builder’s management team get it but are reluctant to suggest it to senior management.